Jennifer Lopez Reveals Alex Rodriguez Didn’t Realize They Were Actually On A Date

 The “El Anillo” singer said that ARod was too shy to call her sexy at the table so he texted it to her instead.
 She also told DeGeneres that the text was “cute” considering that she was just wearing a turtleneck and baggy pants on the date and not something super slim-fitting.

-Happy Sunday everyone… ☀️????????. ????:@lacarba
+Happy Sunday everyone… ☀️????????.????:@lacarba

 A post shared by Jennifer Lopez (@jlo) on